vala-lang/vala-docs/docs/tutorials/programming-language/main/04-00-advanced-features/04-04-collections.md

 The fundamental types of collection are:

 -   Lists: Ordered collections of items, accessible by numeric index.
--   Sets: Unordered collections of distinct.
+-   Sets: Unordered collections of distinct items.
 -   Maps: Unordered collection of items, accessible by index of arbitrary type.

-All the lists and sets in the library implement the *Collection* interface, and all maps the *Map* interface.
-Lists also implement *List* and sets *Set*.
-These common interfaces means not only that all collections of a similar type can be used interchangeably, but also that new collections can be written using the same interfaces, and therefore used with existing code.
+All the lists and sets in the library implement the `Collection` interface, and all maps the `Map` interface.
+Lists also implement `List` and sets `Set`.
+These common interfaces mean not only that all collections of a similar type can be used interchangeably, but also that new collections can be written using the same interfaces, and therefore used with existing code.

-Also common to every *Collection* type is the *Iterable* interface.
+Also common to every `Collection` type is the `Iterable` interface.
 This means that any object in this category can be iterated through using a standard set of methods, or directly in Vala using the `foreach` syntax.